-Our videos give you a first-hand insight into the range of integrated research we undertake across terrestrial and freshwater ecosystems and the atmosphere.
-Our YouTube channel has everything but you can view a selection below:
+Our videos give more insight into the range of integrated research we undertake across terrestrial and freshwater ecosystems and the atmosphere.
+Our YouTube channel has everything or view a selection below:

 Monitoring kestrel behaviour

+Why are we interested?
 Kestrel numbers have declined since the 1970s and the species is included on the Amber List.
-CEH researchers, led by Professor Richard Shore, run a long-term national monitoring programme that is investigating contaminant levels across a range of predatory bird species (including Kestrels) across Britain.
+CEH researchers, led by Professor Richard Shore, run a long-term national monitoring programme that is investigating contaminant levels across a range of predatory bird species (including kestrels) across Britain.
 Find out more about the Predatory Bird Monitoring Scheme.

 The video below is a model simulation of the leaf area of vegetation from 1986-2011.
 These kinds of models play a critical role in predicting how vegetation will respond to climate change, for as vegetation grows and dies back over the seasons, carbon levels in the atmosphere fall and rise with it.
 This particular clip is simulated by the Joint UK Land Environment Simulator (JULES), which is the land-surface component of the UK Earth system modelling project.